The political structure of Nigeria under the first milita...

 Under this unitary system, the public service, both Federal and Regional were unified and the Regional governments abolished.
 The National Military Government rather than the Federal Military Government started to legislated for the whole country.
 This continued until Gowon's regime came in and brought back the Federal system of Government.

-Which of the following countries is a permanent member of the Security Council? ...
+Which of the following is a function of an electoral commission? ...